sfrechette/dirty-fuzzy-matching/README.md

 # dirty-fuzzy-matching

-Exploring and using Spark functions, the soundex phonetic algorithm and thelevenshtein similarity metric for fuzzy matching analyses.
+Exploring and using Spark functions with Scala, the soundex phonetic algorithm and the Levenshtein similarity metric for fuzzy matching analyses.